Gyoniku soseji

-Gyoniku soseji (魚肉ソーセージ) is a Japanese fish sausage made from surimi.
+Gyoniku sausage (魚肉ソーセージ, Gyoniku sōsēji) is a Japanese fish sausage made from surimi.
 It is sold in a plastic casing as a snack.
 Gyoniku soseji is similar to the traditional fish cake, kamaboko.
 Gyoniku soseji and kamaboko together constitute 26% of Japanese fish consumption.

 Production

 The industrial production of gyoniku soseji started in the 1950s as one of the early innovations for the use of excess Alaska pollock.
 Their manufacture benefits from the use of more types of fish meat, and a wider array of fish species or other meats.

-They may contain animal fat, gelatin, wheat gluten, potato starch, salt, monosodium glutamate, Sodium nitrite, phosphates, and artificial colors.
-They are stuffed into a plastic casing made from chlorinated rubber, Vinylidene chloride, or more recently nylon film which have a distinct orange-red color to prevent discoloration in ultraviolet light.
+They may contain animal fat, gelatin, wheat gluten, potato starch, salt, monosodium glutamate, sodium nitrite, phosphates, and artificial colors.
+They are stuffed into a plastic casing made from chlorinated rubber, vinylidene chloride, or more recently nylon film which have a distinct orange-red color to prevent discoloration in ultraviolet light.
 They are sealed then boiled in water at 80-90C for 50 minutes.
 They have a room temperature shelf life of two weeks.